pkivolowitz/asm_book/README.md

 will.

-See the [Apple Silicon](./more/apple_silicon/README.md) chapter for more information.

 ### Programs called by the "Compiler"

-Using gcc to "compile" a program causes the following to be called on Ubuntu running on ARM:
+To drive home the point that the "compiler" is an umbrella, using gcc to "compile" a program causes the following to be called on Ubuntu running on ARM:

 ```text
 /usr/bin/cpp